TedHusted/awake/awake.md/awake.md

 “No, just planes, trains, automobiles, buses, and boats,” Park replies, and then asks, “Do you know if Mr. Geller might have left his phone at the office?
 Phones often have telemetry that help with our investigations.”

 “I didn’t go into his office yesterday,” says Elena, “but if you asked to see Adrian Cho, I’m sure he would check for you.
-Adrian works from the office on most days.”
+Adrian works from the office most days.”

 “Thank you, we will go see Mr. Cho at Pulse,” says Park, standing up to leave.
 “We appreciate your courtesy, and I hope your chair checks out.”